mbersani/hugo-site/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear in.

-title = "Formal Methods Teaching Committee"
+title = "Formal Methods & Industry"

 # Add/remove as many `[[feature]]` blocks below as you like.
 #